schizoakustik/glitchtools/README.md

 `list_keyframes file`

-The KeyframeLister takes a file as an argument.
+The Keyframe Lister takes a file as an argument.
 It needs to be an avi file and I haven't been bothered to put in a converter.

 #### Gif Exporter